Dengue and severe dengue

 For severe dengue, medical care by physicians and nurses experienced with the effects and progression of the disease can save lives – decreasing mortality rates from more than 20% to less than 1%.
 Maintenance of the patient's body fluid volume is critical to severe dengue care.

 There is no vaccine to protect against dengue.
-Developing a vaccine against dengue/severe dengue has been challenging although there has been recent progress in vaccine development.
+However, major progress has been made in developing a vaccine against dengue/severe dengue.
+Three tetravalent live-attenuated vaccines are under development in phase II and phase III clinical trials, and 3 other vaccine candidates (based on subunit, DNA and purified inactivated virus platforms) are at earlier stages of clinical development.
 WHO provides technical advice and guidance to countries and private partners to support vaccine research and evaluation.
-Several candidate vaccines are in various phases of trials.

 Prevention and control